-I also used to be a searcher when I felt anxious, by this I mean I would search for ways to ease it, make it go away, my reaction to anxiety was, ‘This is bad so it must be fixed’ so each time in the future anxiety was seen as the enemy, the horrible thing that had ruined my life and must be eliminated.
+I used to be a searcher when I felt anxious, by this I mean I would search for ways to ease it, make it go away, my reaction to anxiety was, ‘This is bad, so it must be fixed’ so each time anxiety was seen as the enemy, the horrible thing that had ruined my life and must be eliminated.
 I would read book after book, search around the internet, look through the yellow pages for someone who could make this horrid thing go away, my life was consumed by finding the secret to making it go away.

-But wait, Why did I always feel worse when I reacted to anxiety?
-Why did trying to find a way out make me fall deeper?
+But wait, why did I always feel worse when I reacted to anxiety?
+Why did trying to find a way out always make me feel worse?
 This is because I was entering a cycle.
 I would feel a rush of anxiety either mentally or physically and fight to feel right instead of letting myself naturally come out of it.
-By trying to relax or talk your way out, you are trying to force something, you cannot force yourself to do anything, it’s like trying to force yourself to be happy, force yourself to sleep, you cannot.
+By trying to relax or talk your way out, you are trying to force something, you cannot force yourself out of anything, it’s like trying to force yourself to be happy, force yourself to sleep, you cannot.

 I came across a website last week that said ’10 ways to cope with anxiety’ and then went on to list ways to keep it at bay.
 I am so against this approach, I only freed myself of anxiety when I allowed every aspect of anxiety to enter my life.
 I hid from none of it, no longer tried to keep it at bay, to talk my way out of it.
-To rid our self of emotions then we have to feel them, not suppress them, supressing them rarely works and just brings them back stronger another day.
+To be free of any negative or painful emotion, then we have to feel them, not suppress them, supressing them rarely works and if so, just brings them back stronger another day.